Carol H. Graney \ email@example.com \ 215.717.6281

 Associate Provost and Director of University Libraries

-The University Libraries are central to the educational mission of the University, enabling and enriching every student’s professional preparation and general education.
-Through the services the library staff provides, and through the materials it collects or to which it provides access, the University Libraries seek to enhance teaching and improve learning, and to educate students in the arts to be effective researchers and critical users of information.
+The University libraries are central to the educational mission of the University, enabling and enriching every student‘s professional preparation and general education.
+Through the services the library staff provides, and through the materials it collects or to which it provides access, the University libraries seek to enhance teaching and improve learning, and to educate students in the arts to be successful and productive users of information.

-The University Libraries of the University of the Arts includes the following three campus locations:
+The University Libraries of University of the Arts includes the following three campus locations:

-- The Music Library, on the third floor of the Merriam Theater Building (250 South Broad Street), is a specialized library serving academic programs and interests in music and music pedagogy.
-Its holdings and services are also important for students and faculty studying or needing information about acoustics, the business of music, musical theater, and other areas related to music.
+The Music Library, on the third floor of the Merriam Theater Building (250 South Broad Street), is a specialized library serving academic programs and interests in music.
+Its holdings and services are also important for students and faculty studying or needing information about dance, musical theater, and other areas related to music.
 The Music Library contains listening facilities for recorded sound in addition to general reading areas and a music education resource area.

-Information about the Libraries’ collections is available through an online catalog.
-The total holdings of the Libraries are more than 127,000 books and bound periodicals, 19,000 music scores, 114,000 mounted and encapsulated pictures, 20,000 digital images, 21,000 items of recorded music in LP and CD formats, and over 4,000 audiovisual materials in video and multimedia formats.
-In addition, over 130,000 ebooks can be accessed through the library catalog.
-Over 55 electronic reference tools are also available online, including periodical indexes with full-text articles, databases including image and streaming audio and video files, and specialized encyclopedias and reference works.
-To access the electronic resources, see “Online Resources” on the library’s website.
+The total holdings of the libraries are more than 119,000 books and bound periodicals, 17,800 music scores, 134,000 mounted and encapsulated pictures, 14,300 digital images and 189,000 slides, 22,000 items of recorded music in LP and CD formats, and over 3,200 audiovisual materials in video and multimedia formats.
+In addition, over 43,000 full-text electronic books can be accessed through the library catalog.
+Forty electronic reference tools are also available online, including periodical indexes with full-text articles, databases including image and audio files, and specialized encyclopedias and reference works.
+To access the electronic resources, see http://library.uarts.edu under ―Electronic Resources.‖ Listening and viewing facilities, Internet access, and photocopiers are available in addition to general reading facilities.